illustrated geese holding various objects with hearts on them

 3. Provide access to background information and educational resources

-4. Give volunteers an opportunity to practice any needed skills - not just for the opportunity at hand, but for other aspects of their life
+4. Allow volunteers to practice any needed skills - not just for the opportunity at hand, but for other aspects of their lives.

 👀